mjp41/cpython/Doc/regions.md

 * 1 pointer for region index
 * 1 reverse pointer from region to object
-* 1/N pointer for region meta-data (where N is likely to be 32 or 64).
+* 1/N pointer for region meta-data shared between many objects (where N is likely to be 32 or 64).

 Design to be worked out.